Home » Smoke control » Smoke control engineering (ISI) » Smoke extraction engineering – Theatre

 CFD simulation of the model

-For our study, a CFD simulation is carried out for each scenario considered.
-Boundary conditions must first be determined in order to solve the model’s partial differential equations.
-An appropriate mesh is then automatically generated from the model geometry, but can be made finer where greater precision is required.
+For our study, a CFD simulation is performed for each scenario considered.
+It is necessary to first determine the boundary conditions to solve the partial differential equations of the model.
+An appropriate mesh is then automatically generated from the model’s geometry, but it is possible to refine it where greater accuracy is desired.

 Video summary of the study